Codes3go/Project-4---Breast-Cancer-Statistics/README.md

 A PowerPoint presentation highlighting the purpose of the project, research methodology, results of research questions and plans for future work that builds on this project.

-References:
+References

-The data used to answer these questions was obtained from
+The data used to answer these questions was obtained from:

 https://catalog.data.gov/dataset/u-s-chronic-disease-indicators